 Video by @codywanner

 Just as I am a fusion of two extremely different cultures, my art is also a fusion of several opposing themes: war and beauty; pain and luxury; inner struggle and peace.
 All these ideas are then visually interpreted through my uniquely Japanese-American understanding of the world.
-Travel, fashion, and tales of uncommon valor also influence my current work.
+Japanese history, fashion, and tales of uncommon valor also influence my current work.

 I hope that viewers are both spellbound with my images and feel a sort of brotherhood with the paradoxical themes— a reassurance of the importance of individual stories, especially stories that do not fit into the usual prescribed boxes that society dictates.

 Her murals can be seen in Oklahoma City area; Newark, NJ; Orlando, FL; Lynn, MA; Houston, TX; Virginia Beach, VA; Lafayette, IN; Harrisburg, PA, San Diego, and overseas in Israel.
-Collectors of her artwork include restauranteurs, models, TV stars, and philanthropists.
+Collectors of her artwork include restauranteurs, models, TV stars, and global philanthropists.

 A limited number or original artworks are available to collect via the store.
 Prints of her work are stocked by DNA Galleries (Oklahoma City), and Thumbprint Gallery (La Jolla, CA).